 47. The track between Cockburn North and Cockburn South.

-48. All spur line tracks servicing customer facilities on the dual gauge network except private sidings that are excluded by paragraph (h) of the definition of “railway infrastructure” in section 3.
+48. All spur line tracks servicing customer facilities on the dual gauge network except private sidings that are excluded by paragraph (h) of the definition of railway infrastructure in section 3.

 Urban Network